-This steam locomotive contains a smoke unit that outputs smoke through the smokestack on the boiler of the engine.
+This diesel locomotive contains a smoke unit that outputs smoke through the exhaust stack(s) of the engine.
 The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits a harmless smoke.
 The smoke is then forced out of the stack by a small electric fan.
 With a few easy maintenance steps, you should enjoy trouble-free smoke unit operation for years.

-- When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack.
+When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack (see photo below).
 We recommend M.T.H.
 ProtoSmoke fluid (a small pipette of ProtoSmoke fluid is included).
-Do not overfill the unit or the fluid may leak out and coat the interior engine components. - If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (Full Counter Clockwise Position) located under the tender body.
-Failure either to add fluid to the unit or to turn it off may damage the smoke unit heating element and/or wicking material. - When the smoke output while running the engine begins to diminish, add another 10-15 drops of smoke fluid or turn the smoke unit off. - When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out.
+Do not overfill the unit or the fluid may leak out and coat the interior engine components.

+If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (see photo below) by turning to full Counter Clockwise Position).
+Failure either to add fluid to the unit or to turn it off may damage the smoke unit heating element and/or wicking material.
-Fig. 13: Adding Fluid

-Wick in Poor Condition Wick in Good Condition
+When the smoke output while running the engine begins to diminish, add another 10-15 drops of smoke fluid or turn the smoke unit off.

+When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out.

+Running the engine without a primed smoke unit may cause damage

+Smoke Unit Cap

+Wide Nose Dash-8 Smoke Unit Control

+Narrow Nose Dash-8 Smoke Unit Control

+Railking One-Gauge Dash-8 Diesel Engine

-- After removing the engine from storage, add another 25 drops of fluid, letting the wickdiminish, add another 10-15 drops of smoke fluid or turn the smoke unit off. - When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out. - After removing the engine from storage, add another 25 drops of fluid, letting the wick soak up the fluid for 15 minutes prior to operation.
+After removing the engine from storage, add another 25 drops of fluid, letting the wick diminish, add another 10-15 drops of smoke fluid or turn the smoke unit off.

 If you experience poor or no smoke output when the smoke unit is on and has fluid, check the wick to see if it has become hard, blackened, and unabsorbent around the heating element.
-Remove the boiler shown on page 33 "Removing the Boiler".
-Remove the smoke unit inspection cover from the locomotive's body.
-After removing the chassis and inspection cover screws, lift the inspection plate away and inspect the wick.
+After removing the locomotive body from its chassis, remove the smoke unit inspection cover.
+After removing the inspection cover screws, lift the inspection plate away and inspect the wick.
 If it is darkly discolored and hard, it should be replaced.
 When priming new wick add 40 drops.